wandb/docs/docs/guides/artifacts/quickstart.md

 ### Download and use the artifact

-The following code example demonstrates the steps you can take to use an artifact you have logged and saved to the Weights & Biases servers.
+The following code example demonstrates the steps you can take to use an artifact you have logged and saved to the W&B servers.

 1. First, initialize a new run object with **`wandb.init()`.**
-2. Second, use the run objects [`use_artifact()`](../../ref/python/run.md#use_artifact) method to tell Weights & Biases what artifact to use.
+2. Second, use the run objects [`use_artifact()`](../../ref/python/run.md#use_artifact) method to tell W&B what artifact to use.
 This returns an artifact object.
 3. Third, use the artifacts [`download()`](../../ref/python/artifact.md#download) method to download the contents of the artifact.

 ```python